 3. This is a totally reversible process.

-For children, that are not suitable for ortho-k lenses, there are also soft contact lenses option.
-These soft contact lenses are worn during the day, it is a specially designed contact lens that controls myopia progression and brings clear vision to the child at the same time.
+For children who are not suitable for Ortho-K lenses, there is also a soft contact lenses option.
+These soft contact lenses are worn during the day and are specially designed to control myopia progression and bring clear vision to the child at the same time.

-These daily disposable contact lenses brings about convenience, also no need to worry about protein/lipid deposits or build up, therefore hassles in cleaning the lenses are removed.
+These daily disposable contact lenses bring convenience.
+Also, there is no need to worry about protein/lipid deposits or build-up, therefore no more hassle in cleaning the lenses.

-For children who are not suitable (who have have reading / eye muscles issues) or younger children who are not ready for contact lenses, there are also various spectacle options.
+For children who are not suitable (who have reading/eye muscles issues) or younger children who are not ready for contact lenses, there are also various spectacle options to control myopia.